 The next time you sit down to a meal, challenge yourself to pause between bites and actually put your fork down.

 Why?
 A July 2014 meta-analysis in the American Journal of Clinical Nutrition found that eating at a slower rate may lead to a significant reduction in how much you eat.
 The study compiled the findings of 22 research studies looking at the rate of how quickly we eat our food and the results consistently supported the cause to slow down.

 There are a few reasons why taking a beat may be in your favor: The researchers suggest eating at a slower rate may influence satiety hormones, making you feel fuller faster.
 It may also have to do with the duration and intensity of oral exposure to food — if you eat quickly, you have a lower duration of sensory exposure, so you eat more.
 On the other hand, slowing down may help you train yourself to eat less.

 We know getting enough H2O is good for our overall health, but when you drink may also help you manage your weight.

-An August 2015 study published in Obesity found that drinking water before a meal may help you eat less and lose weight.
+An August 2015 Obesity study found that drinking water before a meal may help you eat less and lose weight.
 Subjects in the study consumed about two cups of water 30 minutes before each main meal.
 This led to a moderate weight loss over the course of 12 weeks for the water-drinking group — they lost about 2.5 pounds more than the control group.

 If you find it difficult to drink plain water, adding fresh fruit, sliced cucumbers and/or herbs is a delicious way to boost flavor without adding sugar or calories.